Text: Solveig Hansen, 2022

 WRITING PROMPT: If you had a time machine that let you spend one hour in a different time period, where would you go?

-“Coming back in time, changing history, that’s cheating” (young Kirk to future Spock in Star Trek while preparing for trans-warp beaming).
-At that time, Kirk of course didn’t know that he and his crew would do the same (well, at least they did in the original timeline) years later, when they travel back to 1986 San Francisco (Star Trek IV: The Voyage Home) to find humpback whales, inventing transparent aluminum in the process, and bring the whales back to their own time to save the Earth.
+“Coming back in time, changing history — that’s cheating,” says Kirk to future Spock in Star Trek, as they prepare for trans-warp beaming.
+Of course, at the time, Kirk didn’t know he and his crew would do exactly that (at least in the original timeline), when they travel back to 1986 San Francisco in Star Trek IV: The Voyage Home — to find humpback whales, invent transparent aluminum in the process, and ultimately save the Earth.

 - Woodstock

-– Apollo 11 as she descends to the lunar surface
+- Apollo 11 descending toward the lunar surface

 - The shores of Normandy on D-Day